susanmarie87/WildIndigosTake51/README.md

 *    Each page on the website was tested for screen resposiveness to ensure breakpoints.

 *    The code was ran through each specific validator to make sure it passed.

-*
+ # Credits

- # Content
+*   The contact form was taken from WS3 schools: https://www.w3schools.com/

 *	The images were taken from: https://www.unsplash.com

 *   Navbar and Cards were taken from: http://www.bootstrap.com

-*   The responsive image was taken from: http://ami.responsivedesign.is/
+*   The responsive screen image was taken from: http://ami.responsivedesign.is/

 *   The images were resized with: https://tinypng.com/